ybezsonov/kro/website/docs/docs/concepts/00-resource-groups.md

 # ResourceGroups

-**ResourceGroups** are the fundamental building blocks in KRO.
+**ResourceGroups** are the fundamental building blocks in **kro**.
 They provide a way to define, organize, and manage sets of related Kubernetes resources as a single, reusable unit.

 ## What is a **ResourceGroup**?